 In 1975, Dairyland Power Cooperative acquired a large property adjacent to the refuge to construct a rail loop near their power generating plant in Alma, Wisconsin.
-To complete their project, they’d need to pass through part of the established refuge, so a land exchange was organized with Dairyland transferring nearly 5,000 acres that became part of the refuge.
+To complete their project, they’d need to pass through part of the established refuge, so a land exchange was organized.
+The result was nearly 5,000 additional acres becoming part of the refuge.

 Visiting the Refuge